syncfusion-content/blazor-docs/blazor/sankey/tooltip.md

 # Tooltips in Blazor Sankey Component

-## Overview
+The **Blazor Sankey Component** is a powerful tool for visualizing energy flow, financial data, or any other system with nodes and links.
+The component allows you to display a flow diagram where nodes represent entities, and links represent the relationships or flows between them.

-Tooltips in a Sankey diagram provide additional information about nodes and links when users hover over them.
-This topic covers how to configure and customize tooltips in the Blazor Sankey component.
+This guide provides step-by-step instructions on how to configure and customize tooltips within the **Blazor Sankey Component**.

 ## Basic Tooltip Configuration

 Tooltips can be added to your Sankey diagram using the `SankeyTooltipSettings`.
-Here's an example of how to configure tooltips in the Sankey component:
+Below is an example of how to configure tooltips in the Sankey component:

 {% tabs %}
 {% highlight razor %}